petprog/GitDemo/README.md.txt

 Git demo
 =========

-This is a simple git demo
+This is a simple git demo.

+Another line